-Third, the new Federal Employees Dental and Vision Insurance Program (FEDVIP), offers a variety of dental plans and vision plans to anyone who is eligible to enroll in the Federal Employees Health Benefits Program.
+Third, the Federal Employees Dental and Vision Insurance Program(FEDVIP), provides comprehensive dental and vision insurance at competitive group rates.
+There are several plans from which to choose.
 Under FEDVIP you may choose self only, self plus one, or self and family coverage for yourself and any qualified dependents.
-Premiums are on an enrollee-pays-all basis.